Lascorbe/LascorbeComPublish/Content/posts/2020-04-28-MVPCoordinators-SwiftUI-part2.md

 ## 2. ⚡️ Changing base Coordinator's implementation

 We just saw how to extract the `NavigationLink` from our `MasterView` creating a handy new `NavigationButton` along the way.
-Now we're going to reimplement our base Coordinator to handle returning Views from `start()`.
+Now we're going to reimplement our base Coordinator to return SwiftUI Views from `start()`.

-Let's change it then, this is our new `Coordinator` protocol:
+Let's change it, this is our new `Coordinator` protocol:

 ```swift
 protocol Coordinator {